President and CEO, Caprion Biosciences Inc.

 Prior to joining Caprion, Ms. Berry served as the Senior Vice President and General Manager for Asuragen's Genomic Services and CLIA Laboratory Division.
 From 2002 to 2007 Carol was a member of the senior management team at Ciphergen Biosystems Inc., a proteomic equipment and pharmacoproteomic research company.
 At Ciphergen she was responsible for diagnostic business development, sales and marketing, and assessing new potential diagnostic discoveries viable for commercialization.
 Ms. Berry served as the Vice President of Sales/Marketing for Dynacare Laboratories for three years where she was instrumental in expanding Dynacare's market share to a national ranking through acquisitions, strategic partnerships with hospitals, and organic sales growth nationwide.
 Ms. Berry started her diagnostic career at Roche Biomedical Laboratories where she was one of the top fifty General Managers from 1986 to 1996.

 Carol received her Bachelor of Science Degree from Texas A&M University where she was a four year Letterman on the Women's Golf Team.
 She received her MBA-Information Technology Degree from University of Dallas in 2004.

-Senior Vice-President, Corporate Development and Diagnostics
+Senior Vice-President, Corporate Development

 Patrick joined the Caprion team in 2011.
 He is a biopharmaceutical and investment executive with broad expertise in R&D and business development.
 He is leading the corporate strategies and the development of innovative diagnostics based on proteomic discoveries made at Caprion for indications such as cancer, as well as metabolic and infectious diseases.